-Mayor Christine Carey was elected to the Randolph Township Council in November of 2012.
-During calendar year 2016, she was the township’s deputy mayor, followed by a stint as mayor in 2017 and then deputy mayor again in 2019.
-She is a long time volunteer in the Randolph community who has served on the board of adjustment, the planning board, parks committee, recreation committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
+Christine Carey was elected to the Randolph Township Council in November of 2012.
+She was the township’s deputy mayor in 2016 and 2019 and mayor in 2017 and 2020.
+She is a long time volunteer in the Randolph community who has served on the board of adjustment, the planning board, parks committee, recreation committee, municipal alliance committee, traffic advisory committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
 Chris was previously elected to three terms on the Randolph Board of Education and served as president for four years.
 She has also been active in Resurrection Parish and on the board of the Friends of Jersey Battered Women’s Services.
 A graduate of the University of Pittsburgh School of Pharmacy, the State University of New York at Buffalo School of Pharmacy and Golden Gate University Law School, Chris has worked for many years in the pharmaceutical industry and is currently a vice president at WebMD.
 A township resident for more than twenty years, Chris resides on Wilkeshire Boulevard with her husband Frank Brenner.
 They have three children—Kelsey, Nick and Joey.

 Jim Loveys was selected August 30, 2010 to serve out the term of former council member Jay Alpert and then was elected for a full term beginning in 2011.
 He previously served as deputy mayor in 2013 and then mayor in 2014 and 2019.
 He is a long time volunteer who has served on the landmarks committee, several recreation committees, and has coached baseball, football, hockey and soccer.
 He serves as an usher at St. Matthew’s Parish where he was formerly a member of its building committee.
 A graduate of Middlebury College with a BA in economics, Jim has been a partner in a Parsippany real estate management firm for the past twenty-nine years.
 A Randolph resident for over twenty-five years, Jim resides on Fieldcrest Court in Ironia with his wife Karen and their four children.